owenlang05/employee-tracker/README.md

 ## How to Contribute

-Make a pr and I will approve it.
+Make a pull request and I will approve it.

 ## Tests